Scarlet fever is a disease caused by an infection with bacteria in the group A Streptococcus (the same bacteria that cause strep throat).

 - Physical examination

-- Throat culture positive for group A strep
+- Throat culture that shows bacteria from group A Streptococcus

 - Rapid antigen detection (throat swab)